 Lecture/discussion.
 Will define the nature and biological activities of microorganisms in different environments and evaluate the effects of these microbes on human activities and health.
 Junior standing or higher.
 Pre: MICR 130 or MICR 351 or BIOL 171.

 Examines indigenous peoples’ health inequities using social determinants of health framework: considers this approach within the historical, political, cultural, and social context of Indigenous population’s health status to generate solutions.
 A-F only.
 Pre: 201.

-Introduction to a diverse range of public health projects and associated methods while working to develop an applied learning project proposal.
+Introduction to a diverse range of public health projects and associated methods while working to develop a written applied learning project literature review.
+Students will present their findings at a public forum.
 PH majors only.
 Junior standing or higher.
 A-F only.
 Pre: 201 and 310.

 Allows students to execute an independent, mentor-supervised, applied learning project as implementation of skills learned in previous public health coursework.
 Applied project is a required component of the public health undergraduate degree program.
 Pre: 480.

 Synthesis of public health knowledge, skills, and practice acquired during the public health